Have you already tried cauliflower mash? If you do it right, you will never miss mashed potatoes.

 Steaming takes about 10 minutes.

 If you like your mash to be really dense, you can squeeze some water out of your cauliflower even after steaming.
 I usually don’t bother, and it comes out about the same texture as mashed potatoes.

 Add butter, cream and cheese

-Generous amount of fat is the secret to making cauliflower taste scrumptious.
+A generous amount of fat is the secret to making cauliflower taste scrumptious.

-I add about 1oz (30g / 2 tbsp) each of butter and double cream (that’s heavy cream in USA) per 1 head of cauliflower (1lb / 450g).
+I add about 1oz (30g / 2 tbsp) each of butter and double cream (that’s heavy cream in the USA) per 1 head of cauliflower (1lb / 450g).

-Cream is important.
+The cream is important.
 It adds rich smooth tones to the taste, but also lightens up the texture and makes it more fluffy.